 Research demonstrates unequivocally that an incorrect Bike Fit adversely affects cycling comfort, performance and increases the risk of overuse injuries - all of which impact on enjoyment.
 Research also highlights the importance of examining both man and machine if we are to successfully diagnose and manage overuse injuries.
-Therefore, unlike traditional Bike fitting, our unique 3-Step Integrated Bikefit-Package is designed to comprehensively examine Man and Machine from a clinical and mechanical perspective (download the short video below for a 2 minute overview).
+Therefore, unlike traditional Bike fitting, our unique 3-Step Integrated Bikefit-Package is designed to comprehensively examine Man and Machine from a clinical and mechanical perspective.
 The intention is to identify key intrinsic and extrinsic risk factors associated with both Man and Machine - its these risk factors that are likely to cause injury and/or loss in performance.

 Course Aims & Practical Application